hyperledger/besu-docs/docs/HowTo/Get-Started/Run-Docker-Image.md

 ```

 !!! note
-    Other tags are available for the image, see https://hub.docker.com/r/hyperledger/besu/tags
+    Available tags for the image are listed at https://hub.docker.com/r/hyperledger/besu/tags.

     Docker runs the cached version if you already pulled `latest`.